jaytimm/founders-online-corpus/README.md

 z <- clean_text(ffc$og_text[150681])

 xx <- gsub(' *\n', '  \n', z)
-xx <- gsub('( *\n){2,}', '\n\n> ', xx)
+#xx <- gsub('( *\n){2,}', '\n\n> ', xx)
 xx <- paste('>', gsub(' *(\n*) *$', '\\1', xx))

+cat(xx)
 ```

+    ## > Th: J. to Doctr.
+Franklyn
+    ##
+    ## Friday morn.
+[21 June 1776?]
+    ##
+    ## The inclosed paper has been read and with some small alterations approved of by the committee.
+Will Doctr.
+Franklyn be so good as to peruse it and suggest such alterations as his more enlarged view of the subject will dictate?
+The paper having been returned to me to change a particular sentiment or two, I propose laying it again before the committee tomorrow morning, if Doctr.
+Franklyn can think of it before that time.

 > Th: J. to Doctr.
 Franklyn

-> Friday morn. \[21 June 1776?\]
+Friday morn. \[21 June 1776?\]

-> The inclosed paper has been read and with some small alterations
+The inclosed paper has been read and with some small alterations
-> approved of by the committee.
+approved of by the committee.
 Will Doctr.
 Franklyn be so good as to
-> peruse it and suggest such alterations as his more enlarged view of
+peruse it and suggest such alterations as his more enlarged view of the
-> the subject will dictate?
-The paper having been returned to me to
+subject will dictate?
+The paper having been returned to me to change a
-> change a particular sentiment or two, I propose laying it again before
+particular sentiment or two, I propose laying it again before the
-> the committee tomorrow morning, if Doctr.
-Franklyn can think of it
+committee tomorrow morning, if Doctr.
+Franklyn can think of it before
-> before that time.
+that time.

 Perhaps a `to_letter` function.
 Nicely formatted as letter.